 FEATURED ARTICLE: Does Frigid Weather Prove Climate Change is a Hoax?

 Unfortunately, Although Renewable Energy adoption is increasing every year, most of America’s power plants that utilities rely on still create electricity from fossil fuels like coal.
 So when you run your home on sunshine you reduce your need for the dirty energy that comes from your utility.
 As a result, the power plant emits less carbon-based pollution to produce the power your household needs.

 The good news for homeowners who care about the environment but who have not switched to renewable energy yet is today it is easier than ever before to start saving with solar power.
-Once your home solar system is up and running you not only reduce your negative environmental impact, you will also cut your electricity costs from 20-100% depending upon whether you choose to own your solar system outright, or go with a Power Purchase Plan (PPA).
+Once your home solar system is up and running you not only reduce your negative environmental impact, you will also cut your electricity costs from 20-100% depending upon whether you choose to own your solar system outright, or go with a Solar Lease or Power Purchase Agreement (PPA).

 If you are interested in going solar, the best thing to do is to contact us to learn if your home qualifies for solar.
-Simply fill out the form on this page or call 866-856-4580.
+Simply call 866-856-4580.